christc4/web/sites/avsbq.org/index.md

 ## How I stay alive

-I like reading, cycling, drawing/painting, mandarin, old english, the outdoors amongst other things.
+I like reading, drawing/painting, mandarin, old english, the outdoors amongst other things.
 20yo man living in London looking for a tech job.
 My name is Christos, or Christ, whichever works best

 ### Projects barely alive